facsimile6/jquery-openaccordion/README.md

 ## Options

-- __sectionSeparator__: The tag or selector to be used to deliniate the start of an accordian section.
+- __sectionSeparator__: The tag or selector to be used to deliniate the start of an accordion section.
 Defaults to ```h3```
 - __openedIndicator__: A character, HTML entity, or element to be used as the indicator that a section is open/expanded.
 Defaults to the down pointing triangle HTML entity (&#9660;).
 - __closedIndicator__: A character, HTML entity, or element to be used as the indicator that a section is closed/contracted.
 Defaults to the right pointing triangle HTML entity (&#x25b6;).
 - __displayOpenIndicator__: Whether or not the open/closed indicators should be added.
 Defaults to ```true```
 - __activeClasses__: An array of class names to add to the delimiter element to indicate that it is active.
 Defaults to ```['active']```
-- __breakOn__: An array of tags or selectors to use to indicate elements which should break out of the accordian section.
+- __breakOn__: An array of tags or selectors to use to indicate elements which should break out of the accordion section.
 Defaults to ```['h1', 'h2']```
-- __hideInactive__: Whether or not inactive accordians should be automatically hidden when another one is opened.
+- __hideInactive__: Whether or not inactive accordions should be automatically hidden when another one is opened.
 Defaults to ```true```

-Please note that I do not provide any stylesheet with this plugin, and the script itself only adds minimal required styling, so it's up to you to style your accordian and content appropriately using CSS.
+Please note that I do not provide any stylesheet with this plugin, and the script itself only adds minimal required styling, so it's up to you to style your accordion and content appropriately using CSS.

 ## Contributing